Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 to compute the *maximum* length of a slice.
 If the shape or length of the input is known, `len(ndindex.Slice(...).reduce(shape))` will compute the true length of the slice (see {meth}`ndindex.Slice.__len__` and {meth}`ndindex.Slice.reduce`).
-Of course, if you already have a NumPy array, you can just slice the array and check the shape.[^slicing-inexpensive-footnote]
+Of course, if you already have a list or a NumPy array, you can just slice it and check the shape.[^slicing-inexpensive-footnote]

 [^slicing-inexpensive-footnote]: Slicing a NumPy array always produces a [view